Inflammatory Bowel Disease Special Needs Factsheet

 What Teachers Should Know

 Inflammatory bowel disease (IBD) refers to two chronic diseases that cause inflammation of the intestines: ulcerative colitis and Crohn's disease.
-Inflammatory bowel disease is not the same thing as irritable bowel syndrome, or IBS.

 Ulcerative colitis is an inflammatory disease of the large intestine, or colon.
 In ulcerative colitis, the inner lining of the intestine becomes swollen and develops sores (ulcers).
 Ulcerative colitis is often the most severe in the rectal area.